saezlab/MetaProViz/README.md

 ### Dependencies

-If you are using **MetaProViz** the following packages are require:
+If you are using **MetaProViz** the following packages are required:

     "tidyverse"
     "ggplot2"